life-itself/lifeitself.org/content/blog/2018/05/01/mcgilchrist-master-and-his-emissary-notes.md

 ---
-title: "Notes on McGilchrist's The Master and His Emissary"
+title: Notes on McGilchrist's The Master and His Emissary
 created: 2018-05-01
 categories:
   - book-notes
   - ontology
 authors:
   - rufuspollock
-image: /assets/images/Blog-Feature-Images-13.png
+image: /assets/images/iain-mcgilchrist-master-emissary.png
 ---

 Notes on McGilchrist’s _The Master and His Emissary: The Divided Brain and the Making of the Western World_.